core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # Introduction

 Some of the items defined in YANG {{RFC7950}} require the use of a unique identifier.
 In both NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}, these identifiers are implemented using names.
 To allow the implementation of data models defined in YANG in constrained devices and constrained networks, a more compact method to identify YANG items is required.
 This compact identifier, called SID, is encoded using a 63-bit unsigned integer.
-The use of 63-bit unsigned integers allows SIDs to be manipulated more easily on architectures that might otherwise lack native 64-bit unsigned arithmetic.
-The loss a single bit of precision is not significant given the size of the space.
+The limitation to 63-bit unsigned integers allows SIDs to be manipulated more easily on platforms that might otherwise lack native 64-bit unsigned arithmetic.
+The loss a single bit of range is not significant given the size of the remaining space.

 The following items are identified using SIDs: